Private Neurodevelopmental Diagnoses and Right to Choose (RTC)

 NHS-funded support will only follow if the diagnosis is evidence-based and comparable to local NHS assessments.
 CPFT CAMHS uses expected standards (see Appendix 1) to determine validity.

-The guidance below applies to all primary and secondary-aged young people referred for NHS treatment following:
+This advice applies to all primary and secondary-aged young people referred for NHS treatment following:

-- External assessment: Non-NHS and non-private (e.g. international).
+- External assessment: Non-NHS, non-private (e.g. international).

-- Right to Choose: Must be an NHS-commissioned provider with a valid ICB contract.
+- Right to Choose (must be an NHS-commissioned provider with a valid ICB contract).

 Note: In Cambridge and Huntingdon, primary-aged ADHD diagnoses not involving medication must go via Community Paediatrics for confirmation.

-All external/private assessments are screened to ensure the diagnosis meets with NICE guidelines.
-This includes assessments from NHS clinicians working privately.
+All external/private assessments are screened to ensure the diagnosis meets with NICE guidelines—this includes assessments from NHS clinicians working privately.

 Key principles (please read carefully):